UtkarshRana22/Windows-Wallpaper-Motivator/README.md

    - Add your preferred background images to the `data/images` folder in your project directory.
    - Ensure that all images are in `.jpg` format (e.g., `background1.jpg`, `background2.jpg`).

-2. **Update Image Paths**:
-   - Modify the configuration file to include the paths to your images.
-Update the `image_path` setting to point to the new images.

 ## Features

 - **Custom Wallpaper**: Change your Windows desktop wallpaper programmatically to any `.jpg` image you choose.